iscadrian/Getting_and_Cleaning_Data_Course_Project/README.md

 The Script
 ------------------------------------------
-The script created to load and transform the data is called course_project.R.
+The script created to load and transform the data is called run_analysis.R.
 In order to execute this script, the raw data should be extracted in the same directory as the script

 Once loaded and processed the data, the script will write a file in the same directory containing the tidy data set